Niloy077/Image-Feature-Extraction/README.md

 Contributors

 ## Contributors
-✍️ Niloy Biswas  (aiming to finish in this month)
+✍️ Niloy Biswas (Aiming to finish by this week.)
 Feel free to contribute!
 Fork & submit a pull request 🚀